alexwlchan/scripts/text/README.md

         """,
     },
     {
+        "usage": "fix_twemoji.py [PATH]",
+        "description": """
+        when I copy/paste a tweet into Obsidian, often any emoji get replaced by "twemoji" – links to Twitter’s custom emoji artwork.
+        This script replaces those links with vanilla emoji characters.
+        """,
+    },
+    {
         "usage": "fix_twitter_thread.py [PATH]",
         "description": """
         when I copy/paste a Twitter thread into Obsidian, this does some initial tidying up of the formatting for me.
         """,
     },